sscovil/learn-to-code/README.md

 there is a chance something will break with a `major` version upgrade.
 Reliable frameworks and libraries will maintain a detailed [changelog] (ex: [Node.js changelog]).

-It is also important to be sure you are reading the documentation for the correct version of any software you are using!
+It is also important to be sure you are reading the documentation for the correct version of any software you are using.
+If you are reading the docs for a newer version of a library than the one you have installed, you will spend a lot of time scratching your head and feel very silly when you figure out what went wrong.
+Trust me. 🤦

 ## 8. Initialize a [Node.js] package by creating a [package.json] file